 When defending a West Palm Beach shoplifting defense, a lawyer will first determine what was taken, whether it was a necessity, such as food or school supplies, or whether it was something else.
 An attorney will attempt to understand the degree of sophistication in which the item was taken, such as whether the person decided to throw something in their bag or stroller, or if they went to great lengths to conceal what they were doing.

-A West Palm Beach shoplifting lawyer will examine the circumstances of the charge and the individual’s level of deception, will look at the value of the item and whether the store was actually deprived of the item, and many other elements when determining any appropriate defense strategies that may be present in an individual’s West Palm Beach shoplifting case.
+A local defense lawyer is familiar with West Palm Beach shoplifting defense strategies and will examine the circumstances of the charge and the individual’s level of deception.
+They will look at the value of the item and whether the store was actually deprived of the item in addition to many other elements when determining any appropriate defense strategies that may be present in an individual’s West Palm Beach shoplifting case.
+Contact Leifert & Leifert today to discover your legal options.

 Building a Defense